geekodour/gitpushblog/README.md

 - A static blog generator.
 - A set of npm scripts that make it easy to build a blog using the **githubAPI** and **nunjucks**.

-It is sort of like [Jekyll](https://jekyllrb.com/), but currently does limited stuff.
+It is sort of like [Jekyll](https://jekyllrb.com/), but currently does very limited stuff and is in its early stage.

-see a [live demo here](https://geekodour.github.io/) else get started with the [quickstart guide](#quick-start)
+see a [live demo here](https://geekodour.github.io/) else get started with the [quickstart guide](#quick-start) more examples:
+1.
+2.
+3.

 ## Table of contents